isaif/polybar-wifi-ramp-icons/README.md

     You may get an output similar to this
     `/home/saif/.fonts/polybar/DejaVuSansMono-wifi-ramp.ttf: DejaVu Sans Mono wifi ramp:style=wifi-ramp`
-    Just ensure that `DejaVuSansMono-wifi-ramp.ttf` is in the output
+    Just ensure that `DejaVuSansMono-wifi-ramp.ttf` is in the output.

 ## Usage